polca/premise/docs/introduction.rst

 deployment).
 It is particularly suited for Paris Agreement-compliant energy transitions and cost-optimal technology portfolios.

+**MESSAGE**

+MESSAGEix-GLOBIOM-GAINS (MESSAGE) is an energy-system optimization IAM coupled with the GLOBIOM land-use model and the GAINS air-pollution module.
+It provides detailed energy system pathways with explicit links to land-use and air-quality outcomes.
+Compared to REMIND, it is less focused on macroeconomic feedbacks but offers stronger coupling to land-use and air-pollution dynamics.
+Compared to GCAM and IMAGE, it emphasizes cost-optimal energy system transformations while still capturing land-use interactions through GLOBIOM.

 **GCAM**

 GCAM (Global Change Analysis Model) is a recursive-dynamic IAM based on partial equilibrium